jansensan/megapode-website/CONTRIBUTING.md

 <a id="pull-requests"></a>
 ### Submitting Pull Requests

-Once the work on your branch is complete, make sure to pull from the latest `master` branch and fix any conflict if necessary.
+Once the work on your branch is complete, make sure to pull from the latest `develop` branch and fix any conflict if necessary.

-0. Open the PR against `master`.
-All pull requests should target `master`.
+0. Open the PR against `develop`.
+All pull requests should target `develop`.
 _Important:_ do not commit the compiled files, only the changed source files.
+The `.gitignore` config should already ensure that the compiled assets are not versioned.

 0. When a PR is made, a [travis-ci](https://travis-ci.org/) automated test will run.
-    - If issues are found with your PR, the technical architect will comment and open tasks.
-Please resolve any issues quickly, and close tasks on the PR as you push relevant fixes.
+    - If issues are found with your PR, the technical architect will comment and require changes.
+Please resolve any issue quickly, and push your relevant fixes.
     - If the build fails, get a fix together, push it to your branch, which will restart the verification build.
     Make sure to [squash your commits](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) rather than just push additional ones to the branch.